Suicide Prevention Hotline

 2. Notifying law enforcement and/or other emergency assistance if a suicidal act is being actively threatened

-3. Keeping the student under continuous adult supervision until the parent/guardian and/or appropriate support agent or agency can be contacted and has the opportunity to intervene
+3. Keeping the student under continuous adult supervision and providing comfort to the student until the parent/guardian and/or appropriate support agent or agency can be contacted and has the opportunity to intervene

 4. Removing other students from the immediate area as soon as possible